-We have a number of newly qualified nurses in our team of STaR consultants.
+We have several newly qualified nurses in our team of STaR consultants.
 Our STaR Ambassadors are working with the research team and wider advisory group, they joined us as student nurses in their final year and they include:

 I’m Sharon, a soon to be 47 year old newly qualified nurse.
 I have a job lined up in the community and I am both terrified and excited in equal measure.
 I retrained as a nurse as the consequence of a mid life career crisis.
 My old job in finance was stable but offered little by way of fulfillment.
 I was drawn to nursing as I knew that it was a chance to make a difference and give me the fulfillment I crave.
 I wasn’t entirely sure that i’d be able to do nursing and someday’s I have a ‘wobble’ but overall I think I’ll be okay.
 I still have bouts of imposter syndrome but usually manage to offset it with effort, enthusiasm and a peppering of self belief.
 University has been fab.
 I still feel like i’m winging it but have developed a passion for learning.
 Academia doesn’t come easy to me, however i am ridiculously well organised and really hard working so have managed to scrape through.
 My favourite things are fixing people and making folk smile.
 I’m mum to a 15 year old which is occasionally challenging and I have been known to be a tad shoutie, however i’m confident anyone with a teen will understand why i shout so much.